HORMONE REPLACEMENT THERAPY

 9. A hormone's metabolic effect is what is most important, not its serum, urine or saliva level.
 However, serum, urine or saliva are the way hormone levels are usually measured.
 This is particularly a problem with thyroid and adrenal hormone monitoring.

-The metabolic effects of hormones are extremely complex and hard to measure.
-They often depends less upon the level of circulating hormone and more on how much enters the cells and is metabolized properly within the cells.
-For this reason, cellular tests such as hair mineral testing often reveal a very different picture than blood, urine and saliva tests that measure circulating hormone levels.
+The metabolic effects of hormones are extremely complex and not easy to measure.
+The effects depend not only upon the level of circulating hormone, but often moreso on how much of the hormone actually enters the cells and is metabolized properly within the cells.
+For this reason, cellular tests such as hair mineral testing often reveal a very different picture than blood, urine and saliva tests that only measure circulating hormone levels.

 10. Hormone replacement therapy is costly.
 The costs include 1) the hormones, 2) repeated testing that is absolutely required to prescribe them properly and 3) longer-term costs because one must usually stay on them for years.
 Other hidden costs may be the damage they cause to the body.